“Forgotten Hollywood Forgotten History” – a historic moment…

 Manny P. here…

-I am still marveling at the wonderful job Ken Burns has accomplished in National Parks, America’s Best Idea.
-He is the best in the business when it comes to original documentaries.
+I’m still marveling at the wonderful job Ken Burns has accomplished in National Parks, America’s Best Idea.
+He is the best when it comes to original documentaries.
 In his 5th day of the program, I was impressed at how he tied together the Depression and World War II with the subject of the series.

 Marian Anderson